open-mmlab/mmsegmentation/configs/segmenter/README.md

 Note:

-- This model performance is greatly influenced by the seed, please refer to the log file for the specific settings of the seed.
-If you change the seed, the results might be different from the results in this table.
+- This model performance is sensitive to the seed values used, please refer to the log file for the specific settings of the seed.
+If you choose a different seed, the results might differ from the table results.